This write up is for problems #2 in Assignment 11.

-After we investigated the polar equation by varying "a" and "k", we were given a similar polar equation except for the addition of "b".
-At this point in our investigation, we will vary the "b" using the before mentioned values for "a" and "k".
-Again the cosine equation will remain symmetric about the x-axis.
+After we investigated the polar equation by varying "a" and "k", we are given a similar polar equation except for the addition of b.
+At this point in our investigation, we will vary the "b" using the mentioned values for "a" and "k".
+Again the sine equation will remain symmetric about the y-axis.

-When all values are 1, we have the following graph.
+When all values of a, b, and k are 1, we have the following graph.

 The graph now has a distinct shape.
-There appears to be a smaller curve inside the larger curve and passing throught the origin.
-The cosine graph still appears to be rotated to the right.
+There appears to be a smaller curve inside the larger curve, which occurs at the origin.
 Will the curve behave like the previous curves if we change the value of "b" to 2?
 Let's see.

 The smaller curve appears to disappear.
-However, there is still a noticable bend at the origin of the graph.
-The cosine graph (red) appears to have rotated to the right as before.
+However, there is still a noticeable bend at the origin of the graph.

 Now, let us vary both "k" and "b".

-Here, we can observe two petal-like curves that are connected at the origin with the cosine being rotated to the right.
+Here, we can observe two petal-like curves that are connected at the origin.
+Now, let's vary "a" to be 2, also.

-When a = 2, we get 4 petal-like curves that are connected at the origin.
+When a = 2, we get 4 petal-like curves that join each other at the origin.
 Two of these petals are smaller than the original two petals.
-Again, the cosine graph is rotated to the right.
-Now let us see what occurs when we change a = 5.
+Now let's see what occurs when we change a = 5.

-The pedals have expanded as with the previous changes of "a", and there was a rotation to the right.
-Therefore, if we change "k" the number of petals should change if the same principles for "k" apply in this polar equation.
+The petals have expanded as with the previous changes of "a".
+Therefore, if we change "k", then the number of petals should change if the same principles for "k" apply in this polar equation.

 By observation one can see that there are 5 large petals and 5 small petals which are inside the larger ones.

-Finally, we will let all values of a, k, and b vary.
+Finally, we will vary all the values of a, b, and k.

 Here a = 2, b = 1, and k = 5.
 What conclusions can you draw from this?